 And as mentioned earlier, the main benefit of this approach is time savings…

-When you look at how much time and effort goes into writing each of these letters, it can add up to hours or days of wasted time if you’re sending cover letters without analyzing whether it’s necessary in the situation.
+When you look at how much time and effort goes into writing each of these letters, it can add up to hours or days of wasted time if you’re sending cover letters without analyzing whether it’s necessary for the situation.

-Here are some tips and resources to help you in situations where you decide a cover letter is needed:
+Now that we’ve answered whether a cover letter is necessary, and when it’s important, here are some tips and resources to help you in situations where you decide a cover letter is needed:

 First, I’d always recommend keeping it brief, easy to read (no huge paragraphs or blocks of text without spacing), and personal.